Internal Fire Doors

 Internal fire doors are designed to compartmentalise a building, containing fire and smoke within a specific area to allow safe evacuation and lessen damage.
 They are typically less dynamic than external fire doors, which must withstand outdoor weather and offer additional security.

-• What buildings require fire-rated interior doors?
+• What buildings require fire-rated internal doors?

 • What regulations exist for internal fire doors?